 However, just like Snapchat, it is possible to screenshot a message, it is also possible to download a class zero message (or screenshot it), so you cannot entirely rely on it for secrecy.
 Another use case for a flash message is sending a message you want the recipient to read immediately.

 You can easily send an SMS message programmatically using an API like the one we have at Vonage.

-Sending an SMS programmatically using our API is simple: you can send one in just a few lines of code.
+Using our API is simple: you can send a message in just a few lines of code.

 You can learn how to send an SMS message with our API by reading our SMS API documentation.

 We also have many blog posts that walk you through sending SMS messages with various technologies.
 For example, this article shows you how to send an SMS message using Python and Flask, and this article teaches you how to send an SMS message using Node Red.